Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Beyond the Limitations of SIDs: Scaling Up Text-based GR Model

 \textbf{Results.} The results are presented in \cref{fig:codebook ablation}, where we evaluate RS modules with 13M and 21M parameters.
 We find that injecting additional CF embeddings has little effect on performance, suggesting that the framework already captures collaborative filtering signals well and the injected embeddings provide largely redundant information.
 In contrast, injecting LLM embeddings directly into the RS module yields substantial performance improvements.
 Moreover, the gains are more pronounced for the 21M RS module than for the 13M variant, indicating that the saturation of scaling is alleviated when richer semantic information is available.
 Overall, these results demonstrate that the scaling bottleneck arises from the limited semantic information encoded in SIDs.
 Scaling the encoder or tokenizer fails to produce more informative SIDs, underscoring a fundamental limitation of scaling SID-based GR models.
 We therefore summarize the following observation:

 \textbf{\textit{Observation 4}: The poor scaling of the SID-based GR lies in architectural design of the SID-based GR, constrained by its limited ability to extract semantic information using SIDs. }

-\section{Beyond the Limitations of SIDs: Scaling Up LLM-as-RS Model}
+\section{Beyond the Limitations of SIDs: Scaling Up Text-based GR Model}

 We have demonstrated in the previous section that SID-based GR suffers from intrinsic scaling bottlenecks, primarily due to its sub-optimal ability to effectively leverage the rich open-world knowledge encoded in LLMs.
-Hence, in this section, we turn to an alternative paradigm that directly employs LLMs as recommender~(LLM-as-RS), to examine whether they can overcome the scaling bottlenecks.
+Hence, in this section, we turn to an alternative paradigm that directly employs LLMs as recommender~(Text-based GR), to examine whether it can overcome the scaling bottlenecks.
 We adopt the vanilla form of LLM recommender~(\cref{fig:paradigms}).
 The inputs are plain texts, consisting of simple prompts that describe the task and a list of items' text descriptions representing the user interaction sequence.
 Unlike some previous works~\citep{LLaRA,kim2025lost}, \textbf{\textit{our prompts do not contain candidate sets of the next item to ensure a fair comparison}}.
-During the training stage, the model is fine-tuned through the LoRA algorithm~\citep{LoRA}. during inference, constrained beam search~(\cref{alg:constrained_beam_search}) is used to generate the textual titles of next item.
-More details of the model and prompt can be found in \cref{app:LLM_RS_model}.
+During the training stage, the model is fine-tuned through the LoRA algorithm~\citep{LoRA}.
+In inference, constrained beam search is used to generate the textual titles of next item.

 As shown in \cref{fig:paradigms}, the parameters of the model consist of two parts: the frozen LLM weights~($N_{\text{LLM}}$) and the trainable LoRA weights~($N_{\text{LoRA}}$).
 We set $N_{\text{SI}}=N_{\text{LoRA}}+\gamma N_{\text{LLM}}$ and $N_{\text{CF}}=N_{\text{LoRA}}+\beta N_{\text{LLM}}$, where $0\leq \gamma,\beta \leq 1$ are the effective parameter coefficients of the frozen LLM to learn semantic information and collaborative filtering signals, respectively.
 Hence, \cref{eq:empirical_scaling_law} can be re-written as \cref{eq:llm_scaling_law}: